Get Your Associate's After You Transfer

 - You must have matriculated into an associate degree program at a Massachusetts community college.

 - You must have earned at least 30 college-level credits at your former community college before matriculating at your current Massachusetts state university or UMass campus.
+In some cases, exceptions can be made for students who have met the community college residency requirement.
+Please check with your advisor to see if you are eligible.

 - You must have earned a cumulative grade point average of at least 2.00 at your former community college.